 Our first destination is Seljalandsfoss, 1.5 hours drive from our guesthouse.

 You can see Seljalandsfoss from the road and it is one most famous waterfall where you can walk behind it in the summer.
 It is a short walk from the parking area and is accessible.
 However in winter the path is slippery and wet.
 That is why wearing waterproof walking boots is a necessary if you travel in Iceland.
 We also put on our ice cleats/spikes to our boots to avoid slipping.

 From Seljalandsfoss we drive for 30 minutes to Skogafoss waterfall.

 Skogafoss is another Iceland famous waterfall where you can frequently see rainbows.
 There is also a staircase next to the waterfall so you can see it from above.
 We didn’t climb it because it was too slippery and we were too hungry.
 Plus I also have promised our drivers that we would have fish and chips for lunch.
 The walk to the waterfall was more slippery than in Seljalandsfoss so we had to wear our crampons.

 We had fish and chips for lunch from Mia’s Van, not far from when you exited the parking area.
 Mia’s Van is only open in the afternoon and close by 4pm.

 Our next stop is Reynijsfara black sand beach.

 Remember the first scene in frozen 2 trailer where Elsa is standing before crashing waves on a black sand beach?
-It is said to be inspired by iceland black sandy beach.
+It was said to be inspired by iceland black sandy beach.